beto1810/E-comerce-Company/B.Analysis.md

 # 6. Conclusion & Recommendation

-- In Last 7 days, Nearly New Nautical Website has experienced some significant numbers as:
+- In Last 7 days, E-commerce Website has experienced some significant numbers as:
   - Family and sporty items are the most purchasing items.
 There are also other trending product following by different months.
   - Company did a great job in delievery service, however it's hard to delievery some remote states limiting by geographical location.
   - Credit card is the most popular finance service